on

 Lifecycle of the event monitor process consists of few phases:

-class method (Note, this is a class method, so all credentials, endpoints, etc. must be passed as arguments) - Start the Event monitor (create the class instance and call
+1. Test if chosen event monitor is available by calling available? class method (Note, this is a class method, so all credentials, endpoints, etc. must be passed as arguments)

-method and terminate the process
+4. Stop by calling stop method and terminate the process

 Selection of appropriate Event monitor is defined on EMS where options came from.